navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 ## Compiled Graphs

-There are projects on GitHub like [p-e-w/heretic](https://github.com/p-e-w/heretic), and [elder-plinius/OBLITERATUS](https://github.com/elder-plinius/OBLITERATUS) which let you (or, at least try to to the best of their abilities) automatically remove refusal behaviours from language models.
+There are projects on GitHub like [p-e-w/heretic](https://github.com/p-e-w/heretic), and [elder-plinius/OBLITERATUS](https://github.com/elder-plinius/OBLITERATUS) which let you (or at least try their best to) automatically remove refusal behaviours from language models.
 Since frameworks like PyTorch give you easy access to nice semantic internals like:

 ```
 model.layers[14].mlp